 Other (to be specified by the organization)

-First, Items are picked up from your location & transported to our San Francisco facility for processing and data destruction.
-After sorting and documenting materials at our facility, California processors pick up materials for further processing which includes grinding and smelting.
-Your business and consumer products are returned back to a state where they can be re-used in other applications.
+We start by sorting and documenting materials at our facility.
+California processors then pick up materials for processing including grinding and smelting.
+Products are returned back to a state where they can be re-used in other applications.
 For Data Destruction see Data Destruction Policy.
-Please Note: We cannot accept Items which are owned by a 3rd party.

 Content was provided from the respective recycle's website